-Nicola’s music journey began as a year six student when the horn was the last instrument left to choose.
-She clicked with the horn and in 2021, 11 years after that fateful day, Nicola will commence her training at the Australian National Academy of Music (ANAM).
-She is incredibly excited to be learning under Sydney Symphony Orchestra’s Principal Horn, Ben Jacks.
+Nicola Robinson’s music journey began as a Year Six student, when the horn was the last instrument remaining on the shelf.
+She and the horn clicked, and in 2023, 13 years later, Nicola commenced her third year of training at the Australian National Academy of Music (ANAM), studying with Carla Blackwood.

-Brisbane-born and raised, Nicola recently graduated from the Queensland Conservatorium Griffith University (QCGU) where she studied under the tutelage of Peter Luff, Ysolt Clark and Malcolm Stewart.
-Nicola was a member of the Griffith Honours College and upon commencement of her studies in 2017 was awarded a Sir Samuel Griffith Scholarship.
+Brisbane-born and raised, Nicola graduated from the Queensland Conservatorium Griffith University (QCGU) in 2020, where she studied under the tutelage of Peter Luff, Ysolt Clark and Malcolm Stewart.
+Nicola was a member of the Griffith Honours College.
+Upon commencement of her studies in 2017, she was awarded a Sir Samuel Griffith Scholarship.
 As a soloist, Nicola performed the first movement of Haydn’s First Horn Concerto with the QCGU Symphony Orchestra, in December 2020.

 Nicola relishes her time playing in orchestras, and regularly freelances across Australia.
-She is a casual musician with the Queensland Symphony Orchestra, Queensland Pops Orchestra and Camerata – Queensland’s Chamber Orchestra, Melbourne Symphony Orchestra, Sydney Symphony Orchestra, and Orchestra Victoria.
+She is a casual musician with the Queensland Symphony Orchestra, Queensland Pops Orchestra, Camerata – Queensland’s Chamber Orchestra, Melbourne Symphony Orchestra, Sydney Symphony Orchestra, and Orchestra Victoria.

 As well as performing, Nicola thoroughly enjoys teaching.
-Prior to her move to Melbourne she held horn teaching positions at St Aidan’s Anglican Girls’ School and All Saints Anglican School.
+Prior to her move to Melbourne, she held horn teaching positions at Brisbane’s St Aidan’s Anglican Girls’ School, and All Saints Anglican School on the Gold Coast.

 Outside of playing the horn, Nicola enjoys reading, writing and arranging music, cooking and eating good food.
 She is also a keen cyclist and enjoys exploring Melbourne on her pushbike – mostly to find good food!